amm414/amm414/README.md

 My Extended Resume with more Elaboration on Skills, Projects, and Abilities [PDF](/ExtendedResume.pdf) and [DOCX](/ExtendedResume.docx)

-A (Markdown Version)[/resume.md] of my 1-page Resume (this one may not always be up to date...I will try)
+A [Markdown Version](/resume.md) of my 1-page Resume (this one may not always be up to date...I will try)

 &nbsp;